Grasu-Lucian/Proiect-Licenta_/Backend/Journal.md

 - Changed the createStudent function to registerStudent.
 - Made the registerStudent function  not show the password in the response.
 - Added the loginStudent function to the studentController file.

+## Eighth commit
+- Added the authMiddleware to the middleware folder.
+- Created a function to check if the token is valid.